 - Great for hikers and photographers to reach quieter locations

-- Not the most adventurous Jeep trail in Sedona
+- Not the most thrilling Jeep trail in Sedona

-Despite being a popular trail, we saw no other Jeeps or tours either time we drove Diamondback Gulch.
-This is the perfect trail to hone your off-roading skills and it gives any nervous drivers in your party a great opportunity to drive a more challenging route without the crowds.
+Despite being one of the most popular Sedona Jeep trails, we saw no other Jeeps or tours either time we drove Diamondback Gulch.
+This is the perfect trail to hone your off roading skills and it gives any nervous drivers in your party a great opportunity to try out a more challenging route without the crowds.

 - Elevation Gain: 400 feet